 Cusco 3.400m / 11.155 ft. above sea level

-After the last stop on our bus trip from Puno to Cusco, we headed to Cusco.
+After the last stop on the Puno to Cusco bus, we headed to Cusco.
 No more stopping until we reached the bus terminal of the tour company where I took a taxi downtown.
 We did see one more unique thing on the bus.

 As we approached the Cusco Valley, the driver slowed down the bus, so we could all see the ancient Inca gate way to the Cusco Valley and the Sacred Valley of the Incas.
 The last sun beams of the day flowed through the holes in the ruins, giving it a magic spell.